Michael Maduell: Economic and financial commentary

 In 2013, policymakers and thinktanks were discussing ways to improve the U.S. economy, leading to the idea of creating a federal sovereign wealth fund.
 Maduell told CNBC in an article that creating a Norwegian-like wealth fund would trigger "a heated debate between the federal government vs. state governments over resources," Maduell added.
 "The politics would be paralyzing, which is why it hasn't been done yet."

-In 2016, Michael Maduell was quoted in the LA Times saying, "Sovereign wealth funds are going to play a much bigger role now in tech", said Michael Maduell, president of the Sovereign Wealth Fund Institute.
-"They have the capital and are looking for the best returns".
+In 2016, Michael Maduell was quoted in the LA Times saying, "Sovereign wealth funds are going to play a much bigger role now in tech", and, "They have the capital and are looking for the best returns."

 He was a frequent contributor to CNBC.

 Maduell is sought out on his expertise on sovereign wealth funds, including institutional investors in the Middle East and their influence on foreign policy.